Mridul11/coin_code_challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Features:
-- This application is displays Crypto Currencies in Tabular and Graphical Format.
+- This application displays Crypto Currencies in Tabular and Graphical Format.

 #### Install